hyperhq/blog.hyper.sh/blog/source/arm_and_hyper.md

 "The powerful combination of virtualization and containerization in runV will offer developers high levels of security, manageability and scale," said Tony Chen, Engineering Director,  ARM.
 "It enables a new form of public infrastructure as we see today in AWS, Azure, Google Cloud, which is container-native, application-centric".

 ### About ARM
+ARM® technology is at the heart of a computing and connectivity revolution that is transforming the way people live and businesses operate.
+Every day more than 45 million ARM-based chips are shipped by our partners into products that enhance the human experience; connecting people, improving lives and making the impossible possible.
+From the sensor to the cloud and all points in between, ARM is shaping the smart connected world.

 ### About Hyper
 Hyper (HyperHQ Inc.)  builds innovative, open source technology that makes it easy to deploy and manage secure containers in multi-tenant environment.
 We enable organizations to accelerate all aspects of their software pipeline with container-native public infrastructure.